core-wg/draft-dns-over-coap/draft-ietf-core-dns-over-coap.md

 server" to differentiate it from a classic "DNS server".
 A DoC server acts either as a DNS stub resolver {{-dns-terminology}} or a DNS recursive resolver {{-dns-terminology}}.
 As such, the DoC server communicates with an "upstream DNS infrastructure" or a single "upstream DNS server".
+A "DoC resource" is a CoAP resource {{-coap}} at the DoC server that DoC clients can target to send a DNS query in a CoAP request.

 A client using the service specified in this document to retrieve the DNS information is called a "DoC client".